 Furthermore, foods rich in saturated fats can impair your endothelial cell function and eventually your overall vascular system.
 Instead, choose plenty of colorful fruits, vegetables, and foods high in fiber and nutritional content.

 Wear compression stockings – To ease symptoms and discourage new varicose veins from forming, particularly during the colder months, compression stockings have been shown to promote circulation and significantly improve venous insufficiency.

 Unlike regular socks or stockings, compressional garments use specially designed elastic material to gradually tighten and support the surface veins in the lower legs.
 This strategically applied pressure helps swollen veins to constrict and propels the flow of blood back to the heart more efficiently.

-Treat your varicose veins – the best way to avoid the discomfort associated with varicose veins is to have them treated by a vein specialist.
-Fortunately, there are a number of highly effective non-surgical approaches available that can be performed during a quick visit to our clinic.
+The best way to avoid the discomfort associated with varicose veins is to have them treated by a vein specialist.
+Fortunately, there are several highly effective non-surgical approaches available that can be performed during a quick visit to our clinic.

 Seek expert advice